sanyaade-teachings/thetaStudioReload/README.md

 In addition, there is a script 'buildPlugin.rb' that you should copy and modify to customise the build (e.g. defining the name of the package to build).

+buildPlugin.rb may include local_config.rb, if it exists.
+Use it for non-version-controlled settings.

 This script requires that a directory named 'node-webkit-bin-0.8.0' exists parallel to the HyperReload source dir.
 This directory contains the uncompressed node-webkit binaries.
 Note that depending on the version of node-webkit used, you must update the directory names and executabe names in the build script.

+If you want to use a different version of node-webkit, replace "0.8.0" in this example with the number of your chosen version.
+You must also change the function "nodeWebKitVersion" in buildPlugin.rb, or override it in local_config.rb.

 Folder structure: